Mr-sB/CustomizationInspector/README.md

 Customize Unity3D inspector by attribute(such as Button, ReadOnly, HideIf etc.) and serializable dictionary.

 ## Features
-* Provide some attributes to change original inspector.(Rename,HideIf,ShowIf,ReadOnly,ValueDropdown,InfoBox,MinMax,Button...)
+* Provide some attributes to change original inspector.(Foldout,Rename,HideIf,ShowIf,ReadOnly,ValueDropdown,InfoBox,MinMax,Button...)
 * Serialize dictionary class to easy edit in inspector.
 * Redraw `Vector4` and `Vector4Int` inspector.
 * Add Copy and Paste button on `AnimationCurve` inspector.